All Episodes

 America deserves to know the truth about Congress.

-All right, 25 now till the top of the hour, 800 941 Sean.
+All right, 25 now till the top of the hour, 800-941.

-And more importantly, how during the Obama years the rules of engagement as it relates to our troops has has deteriorated.
+And more importantly, how during the Obama years the rules of engagement as it relates to our troops has deteriorated.

-And the decision then was to kill two Afghanistan guys, and it comes out later evidence that showed that their DNA is actually on some IEDs and other events.
+And the decision then was to kill two Afghanistan guys and it comes out later evidence that showed that their DNA is actually on some IEDs and other events.

-I just disagreed with him yesterday about the constitutional authority of the president as commander-in-chief to order both the strike in Afghanistan with the mother of all bombs and the Tomahawk missiles in Syria.
+So the rules of engagement and those critical, for example, my good friend Terry Jeffrey, who I like a lot at CNS News, I just disagreed with him yesterday about the constitutional authority of the president as commander-in-chief to order both the strike in Afghanistan with the mother of all bombs and the Tomahawk missiles in Syria.

 So anyway, there are two people that I think I would love to see working in the Trump administration.

-One is Philip Haney, a founding member of the Department of Homeland Security, author of the book, See Something Say Nothing, Captain Roger Hill, who we had on last week, author of the book Dog Company, the true story of American soldiers abandoned by their higher command.
+Captain Roger Hill, who we had on last week, author of the book Dog Company, the true story of American soldiers abandoned by their higher command.

-And I think there's an opportunity here to actually write the ship, both that the NSA and surveillance and unmasking and intelligence leaking, and it's also an opportunity to right the ship as it relates to our troops having proper rules of engagement that doesn't end up putting them in jail for 20 years like Clint Lorantz.
+And it's also an opportunity to right the ship as it relates to our troops having proper rules of engagement that doesn't end up putting them in jail for 20 years like Clint Lawrence.

 Anyway, welcome back both of you back to the program.